monsterkodi/kslash/README.md

 ## path(p)

-Normalizes the path on all platforms.
+Normalizes the path and converts backslashes to slashes.
-Converts backslashes to slashes on Windows.

 ```coffeescript
 slash = require 'kslash'